Technical Studies Reference

-- Use Zero Values from Source Study: When this Input is set to Yes, then zero values from the referenced source Study Subgraph with a value of zero will be ignored and will not copy to the destination OHLC bars.
+- Use Zero Values from Source Study: When this Input is set to No, then zero values from the referenced source Study Subgraph with a value of zero will be ignored and will not copy to the destination OHLC bars.
 However, still one or more of the Open, High, Low, Close values for an output bar could be zero because it had to be initialized to 0.

 - Multiplier: The values of the Study Subgraph are multiplied by this number.

 - Draw Zero Values: When this Input is set to No, the Open of a bar will not be drawn if the value is 0.
 The High and Low of a bar will not be drawn if one of them is 0.
 And the Close of the bar will not be drawn if it is 0.
 In the case when this Input is set to Yes, these values will all be drawn.

 - Use Standard OHLC Subgraphs from Source Study: When this Input is set to Yes, if the Source Chart and Study has standard Open, High, Low, and Last Subgraphs, then those Subgraphs will be used to determine the Open, High, Low, and Last (respectively) of the bars for this study.
 If this Input is set to Yes and the source chart does not have an Open, High, Low, and Last Subgraphs, then an error will be placed in the Message Log stating that Study references a Study Subgraph that does not exist.